mozilla/firefox-translations-training/docs/training-guide.md

     ...
 ```
 It's hard to say how much data is required to train something useful.
-My guess would be at least 10 million sentences.
-Ideally 100M+.
+Probably, at least 10 million sentences.
+Ideally 100M+ to get the best quality.

 ### Evaluation datasets